by Mariia Shvets

 Although comprehensive research and well-thought-out designs are time and cost consuming, lack of understanding of the needs and habits can lead to the loss of the customer or the production of an irrelevant product.

 Before starting the project, each team should follow these basic rules to establish a trustworthy and culture-friendly relationship with the client:

-Identify the target audience and decide the part of traditions and social elements at the project.
+Identify the target audience and decide the part of traditions and social elements in the project.
 In case it covers users globally, the interface should be more unified.

 Time management is vital for everyone regardless of their nationality.
 Although there are many stereotypes and jokes about managing the time in different countries, we have entered an era where the time is as valuable as gold, so value your partner’s time.

 Learning and absorbing collective experience broadens the team’s boundaries.
 UPQODE’s team, as a set of personalities, becomes more aware and open to the new.
 Each cultural group has unique strengths and perspectives that one can benefit from by getting fresh perspectives and shed new light on the technology world.